devopsinfo01/github-demo/README.md

-# github-demo
+# github-demo.devops
-A simple demo repository to show the basic Git workflow
+A simple demo repository to show the basic Git workflow for my Devops project